SumitsHub/learn-react/03-react-concepts/src/tutorial/09-context-api/README.md

 import { createContext } from "react";

 const SomeContext = createContext("default");
-// default value passed to createContext will be used when there is no matching context provider in the tree above the componnet that reads the context
+// default value passed to createContext will be used when there is no matching context provider in the tree above the component that reads the context
 // default value means "last resort" fallback, it is static and never changes, specify null if no meaningful value
 ```